mhbeals/mhwood.github.io/introduction/methodology.md

 innovations and user feedback over the past twenty years.
-Finally, researchers from Loughborough University, University College London, the University of Edinburgh and la Universidad Nacional Autónoma de México conducted interviews and engaged in correspondence with digitisation providers and libraries in Mexico, the United States, the United Kingdom, the Netherlands, Germany, Finland, Australia and New Zealand.
+Finally, researchers from Loughborough University, University College London, the University of Edinburgh and la Universidad Nacional Autónoma de México conducted semi-structured interviews and engaged in correspondence with digitisation providers and libraries in Mexico, the United States, the United Kingdom, the Netherlands, Germany, Finland, Australia and New Zealand.
 The earnest engagement of these providers allowed us to better understand the histories of these collections, their selection and processing of historical newspapers, and their development or adaption of metadata for describing them.